DC-analysis/dclab/README.rst

 Incrementing version
 ~~~~~~~~~~~~~~~~~~~~
-dclab currently gets its version from the latest git tag.
+Dclab currently gets its version from the latest git tag.
 If you think that a new version should be published,
 create a tag on the master branch (if you have the necessary
 permissions to do so):